Jungleground: Production

 Jungleground was made by two Toronto companies, Peter R. Simpson's Norstar Entertainment and George Flak's Performance Pictures, who had worked with Piper the year prior on Back in Action.
 It marked Piper's ninth feature film appearance.
 Despite its familiar gang-based storyline, the star vouched to rise above mere exploitation, saying: "We don't want this to be just a fighter punching out a bunch of kids.
 Also, several of the characters are more than just stereotypes."
 Don Allan of Revolver Pictures, a notable player in the field of music videos, made his first and only directorial feature with this film.

 Principal photography took place in the Toronto metropolitan area between mid July and late August 1994, shortly after No Contest, another Norstar production in which Piper played a supporting role.
 The announced budget was CAD$2.5 million.
 A section of Cherry Street, a public road in the south of the city, was flanked with rows of derelict cars to transform it into the main artery of the film's fictional crime district.
 A number of extras, whom Piper described as "decent kids in bad situations", were actually drawn from local gangs.
 Allan rented pieces from Hamilton plastician Antonella Sigismondi, a friend who had done art direction for several music videos, to represent the work of Torri Higginson's sculptor character.

 Release

 Pre-release

-The film was screened for industry professionals at the 1995 American Film Market in Santa Monica, and the MIFED in Milan.
+The film was screened for industry professionals at the 1995 American Film Market in Santa Monica, and the MIFED (Mercato internazionale del film e del documentario) in Milan.